Carla Zecher, Executive Director

 Evan Carmouche joined RSA in August 2015 as an administrative assistant.
-He holds an undergraduate degree in Musicology from Brown University, where he edited a biography of Renaissance scholar Kathi Meyer-Baer.
+He holds an undergraduate degree in Musicology from Brown University.
 He provides administrative and logistical support to our office and our members.

 Maura Kenny has a background as an archivist and librarian, and manages the book reviews workflow in the office.
 She facilitates review copy acquisitions and processing, and book review submissions in the online editorial system.
 Maura has MAs from the University of Toronto and Middlebury College, an MS in LIS from Simmons College, and is working on her PhD in History at The Graduate Center, CUNY.